 By the time Ibn Battuta visited the black seaports, they had been in the trans-regional trade networks for more than two thousand years.

 Ibn Battuta and his party of co-travelers arrived al-Qiram just in time to join another 700 miles trip to the Volga River, with the king of the Golden Horde and his army being their needed protection throughout the trip.

 Ibn Battuta Travels on a Mongol Caravan

-It was quite easy for Ibn Battuta and his traveling party to follow the tracks of Kipchak Khan Ozberg caravan and this was largely as a result of the number of people traveling with the king.
-The rulers travel party was so big that it could be confused to be a big city traveling with its population.
+It was quite easy for Ibn Battuta and his traveling party to follow the tracks of Kipchak Khan Ozberg caravan and this was large as a result of the number of people traveling with the king.
+The ruler’s travel party was so big that it could be confused to be a big city traveling with its population.
 They even had markets and mosques on the move.
 It was even possible to spot kitchen smoke from the people that cooked on the journey.
 This was how big the ruler’s party was, and to the scholar and his own traveling party, it was great news, since it meant that the protection provided by the king’s men reached them too.

-On this side of the world, traveling at that time was not without horse pulled wagons, although in some cases, the wagon was pulled by ox or camels.
+On this side of the world, traveling at that time was not without horse-pulled wagons, although in some cases, the wagon was pulled by ox or camels.